Posted on: May 7, 2020 by Huntersure LLC.

 Most state and many local governments have passed their own laws prohibiting discrimination and harassment.
 Some of these laws can also apply to smaller companies, even if they have just two employees.

 If someone claims to be a victim of severe sexual harassment, they must show that the conduct is severe and pervasive.
 The more serious the sexual conduct, the fewer times it needs to happen in order to add up to a strong harassment case.
-Some may find favor in a legal case if there is one instance of severe harassment, and others may have to show that sexual teasing happened frequently in order to proves sexual harassment.
+Some may find favor in a legal case if there is one instance of severe harassment, and others may have to show that sexual teasing happened frequently in order to prove sexual harassment.

 However, in some states, such as New York, the severe and pervasive standard has been eliminated from local laws.
 Under newer laws, any type of sexual harassment can be the basis of a major claim.